invasiveBias/LSTM_project_for_sentiment_analysis/README.md

-# LSTM_project_for_financial_news_sentiment
+# LSTM_project_for_sentiment_analysis
-This is a project to develop a Long-Short Term Memory Model to track sentiment(positive,negative and neutral) from financial news data.
-The model runs the data through an embeddimg layer,which goes through two LSTM layers before feeding the output through a linear layer.
+This is project entails the development of Long Short Term Memory networks to perform sentiment analysis.
+The model architecture recieves the input data & moves it through an embedding layer, two LSTM layers and then a final linear output layer.
+The project contains 2 seperate notebooks, one representing sentiment analysis for financial news data & the other for product review data.
 The project is split into Data analysis, pre_processing, model training & evaluation.
-The model was developed with the Keras library & notable sub-modules are Sequential,Layers and Callbacks, libraries used for Data analysis & feature engineering include, Pandas,seaborn,re,Keras.preprocessing & sklean.model_selection(for train_test_split).
+The same model architecture was built for both notebooks & they were developed with the Keras library, notable sub-modules include Sequential,Layers and Callbacks,libraries used for Data analysis & feature engineering include, Pandas,seaborn,re,Keras.preprocessing,sklearn.feature_extraction & sklean.model_selection(for train_test_split).
-The training dataset (lstm_main) was a combination of smaller locally sourced datasets while the validation dataset(lstm_sub) was sourced from kaggle.
+3 datasets were used in this project,lstm_main is the training dataset of the financial sentiment model and a combination of smaller locally sourced datasets,lstm_sub is the validation dataset of the financial sentiment model and was sourced from kaggle,Amazon_reviews represent both the training & validation dataset for the prodict sentiment model and was also sourced from kaggle, all 3 datasets contain only the text and label columns.
-The project was ran on a local CPU machine, GPU/TPU power machines are recommended for faster trainning time.
+The financial sentiment notebook was run locally with jupyter on a CPU machine while the product sentiment notebook was built on google collab powered by a GPU.